slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - Avoiding stress is avoiding life.
-- Better antidepressant is knowing we matter to others.
 - therapy (awareness of past) / spirituality (awareness of present) / yoga (awareness of future)
+- Reframe Your Pain and Become Grateful The simple truth is, it is hard to be in pain when you are in a state of gratitude and love.
+5. Release the Pain.
+Be grateful for how it helped you become the man you are, but accept that you no longer need it in your life and let it go.
+- Our bodies were built to hunt and gather and move.
+Humans aren’t meant to stay still.

 HINT: The cure for worry?
 Presence (as recently discussed with Amy Cuddy, author of Presence: Bringing Your Boldest Self to Your Biggest Challenges).
 Focus on the task at hand.
 Face forward, but don’t live in the pretend future where the thing you’re fearing wins.

 > *'If you are feeling stressed out.. breathe.'*
-> *'Forgiving yourself is not a nice to have, but a must have.' -- Tim Ferriss*
+> *'Forgiving yourself is not a nice to have, but a must have.' -- Tim Ferriss* -->
-> *'The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison.' -- Ann Wigmore*

-- debug your brain as much as you can.
-DEBUG MODE!
-- Reframe Your Pain and Become Grateful The simple truth is, it is hard to be in pain when you are in a state of gratitude and love.
-5. Release the Pain.
-Be grateful for how it helped you become the man you are, but accept that you no longer need it in your life and let it go.
-- Our bodies were built to hunt and gather and move.
-Humans aren’t meant to stay still.
--->